Present Simple Affirmative Negative ESL Games, Activities and Worksheets

 ESL Present Simple Game - Grammar: Matching - Pair Work - Elementary (A1-A2) - 20 minutes

 In this rewarding present simple game, students match sentence halves together to form basic present simple sentences.
 In pairs, students start by matching the beginning of each sentence with its respective ending to make a grammatically correct present simple sentence.
 Pairs score one point for each correct sentence.
 The pair with the most points wins the game.
 Afterwards, pairs play a pelmanism game with the cards.
-Students take it in turns to turn over one card from each set.
+Students take turns turning over one card from each set.
 If the two halves make a grammatically correct present simple sentence, the student keeps the two cards and has another turn.
 The student with the most cards at the end of the game wins.

 Pick Up Two Preview